mattbowa/Online-Booking-System/README.md

 ### System Features
-The system comes with a user-freindly admin control panel for customising the system feautures, please refer to the [Control Panel demo](http://booking.mbbtech.com.au/#system_configuration).
+The system comes with a user-freindly admin control panel for customising the system feautures, please refer to the [System Control Panel ](http://www.booking.mbowa.net/#system_configuration).

 The SMS component was developed as a seperate module in Java, which run as an Android app.
 The SMS componet was later re-developed as a native windows app in C using a GSM module.